 Aids with Bloating

-Bloom Greens has the prebiotic blue agave inulin and three probiotic strains from Bifidobacterium bifidum, Lactobacillus rhamnosus, and Lactobacillus acidophilus.
+Bloom Greens has prebiotic blue agave inulin and three probiotic strains from Bifidobacterium bifidum, Lactobacillus rhamnosus, and Lactobacillus acidophilus.
 Together, they make up 648 milligrams.

-In theory, many of these ingredients can help support gut health.
-Bifidobacterium bifidum, Lactobacillus rhamnosus, and Lactobacillus acidophilus have all been shown to help with bloating discomfort, though the label doesn’t stipulate the number of colony-forming units (CFU).
-I typically recommend 5-10 billion CFU probiotics for my clients, and it’s unclear how much is in Bloom Greens.
+In studies, many of these ingredients have been shown to help with bloating discomfort, though the label doesn’t stipulate the number of colony-forming units (CFU).
+I typically recommend 5-10 billion CFUs of probiotics to my clients, and it’s unclear how much is in Bloom Greens.

 Supports Digestive Health

-Every digestive enzyme serves a unique function.
+Bloom’s "digestive enzyme blend" works alongside the prebiotics and probiotics to support digestion and maintain a healthy gut.
+The blend includes maltodextrin, amylase, amyloglucosidase, protease, acid protease, cellulase, and lipase, totaling 150 mg.
+Each digestive enzyme serves a unique function.
 For example, amylase breaks down complex carbohydrates, lipase breaks down fats, and protease breaks down proteins.

 Maintains Energy